Karl Decker (footballer)

 Karl Decker (5 September 1921 – 27 September 2005) was an Austrian footballer and manager.
-He is usually regarded as one of Austria's greatest players and one of the most prolific players of his generation.

 International career

 As a player Decker played for both Germany and Austria national football team, scoring 27 goals in 33 matches.
 He was also part of Austria's squad for the football tournament at the 1948 Summer Olympics, but he did not play in any matches.